KlaudiaGruszczyk/ForgettingCurve/README.md

 - CRUD operations for Scopes and Topics (with validation and confirmations)
 - Automatic scheduling of reviews at 1, 3, 7, 14, 30 days
 - Recalculation of future review dates when a review is delayed
-- Option to continue 30-day reviews or mark a Topic as “Mastered”
+- Option to continue 30-day reviews or mark a Topic as "Mastered"
-- Central Review Panel (“What’s due today?”) with overdue highlighting
+- Central Review Panel ("What's due today?") with overdue highlighting
 - Mark/unmark reviews and revert last review
 - Simple, responsive UI with Angular Material